ksambhav/vaaladin/README.md

 - Report issues, create pull requests in [GitHub](https://github.com/vaadin/platform).

 ## Running locally using Docker
 //TODO

-## Deployment
+## Deployment using Kubernetes

-The application is packaged as Docker container which can be deployed as Docker compose or as a Kubernetes deployment.
+The application is packaged as Docker image which can be deployed as Docker compose or as a Kubernetes deployment.
 Here we will demonstrate deployment using Kubernetes running as a [Docker Desktop](https://www.docker.com/products/docker-desktop/) (just for fun ;-p).
 These are **NOT** a recommendation